Top Oz Tours offers a great range of Western Australia tours and experiences. You can browse the options here.

 Depending on the time of year there are up to 160 bottlenose dolphins living in Koombana Bay, and the not-for-profit Dolphin Discovery Centre at the far end of the Foreshore has them on speed dial.
 The centre recently underwent a multi-million dollar revamp of its own, and the result is seriously impressive.
 Drop in to learn everything there is to know about these adorable marine mammals — and quite probably see them in the flesh.
 Pods of dolphins regularly come right in to the shoreline in front of the centre.
 If so, a bell rings and everyone rushes down to the water for a meet and greet.

 Bunbury is a colourful and vibrant place, and its 40+ pieces of public art are the evidence to prove it.
-Download the ‘Rediscover Street Art’ map from the Visit Bunbury Geographe website and pound the pavement to see murals by Stormie Mills, Fintan Magee, Beastman, and many other talented street artists.
+Download the ‘Rediscover Street Art’ map and pound the pavement to see murals by Stormie Mills, Fintan Magee, Beastman, and many other talented street artists.
 If this gets you in the mood to see more creativity, head to the Bunbury Regional Art Gallery (BRAG) — just look for the pretty pink building on Wittenoom Street (a former convent).
 The gallery is open daily and offers free entry.

 A love of large-scale murals will make the 45-minute drive east to the town of Collie well worth the effort.
 It took Australian artist Guido van Helten three months to don the Wellington Dam with an 8,000-square-metre painting called Reflections.
 The work features images of Collie residents and is thought to be the world’s biggest dam mural.
 It forms part of the Collie Mural Trail, which includes various street art projects in the small coal-mining centre.